hanlonlab/shift-python/README.md

 ## Requirements

-- Upgrade your operating system to the latest version, the installation instruction has been tested on the following systems:
+- Upgrade your operating system to the latest version.
+The installation instructions have been tested on the following systems:
-    - macOS: macOS Catalina 10.15
+    - macOS: macOS 11 Big Sur
-    - Ubuntu: Ubuntu 18.04 LTS Bionic Beaver
+    - Ubuntu: Ubuntu 20.04 LTS Focal Fossa
     - Windows: Windows 10

 - Install [PyCharm Pro](https://www.jetbrains.com/pycharm).
 Use your Stevens email address to request a free student license (https://www.jetbrains.com/student).